js-jslog/harpguru-scripts/richters-other-56-positions.md

 There are many tunings that you can configure using the Richter system.
 All of the modes of the major scale at the very least.

 This is why we call our one the *major* diatonic.
 It is the ionian (or major) tuned Richter system.

+# The distractions

+Now this Dorian tuned Richter harp might look familiar, and that's because if you play all these notes in second position, it may now be obvious that this is what Lee Oscar & Seydel and others call a Natural Minor tuning.
+Now I'm not going to pretend that I don't understand their reasons for doing this.
+It much more directly says to people "hey, we know you play your blues in second position but you'd like to have some minor chords there so here's